Films

 Rene Thomas Folse, JD, Ph.D.

-I am an attorney at law and licensed psychologist in California.
+I am an attorney at law and licensed psychologist (PSY 11415) in California.

 I have had over thirty five years of experience with disabled adults and children.